-Camping permits for backcountry locations can be obtained in person at 3060 Elwa Street (room 306) at the Forestry and Wildlife office and the permits are free.
+Camping permits for backcountry locations can be obtained with the Forestry and Wildlife office and the permits are free.
 Backcountry camping is available in Waimea Canyon but not in Koke’e State Park.
 The office can help with information on hiking trails and places to camp in Waimea Canyon.

 State Park Camping Permits

-Camping within Kauai state parks costs $12 per campsite for Hawaiian residents and $18 per campsite (up to 6 people) for non-residents.
-The only exception is camping within the Na’Pali Coast State Park on the Kalalau Trail, which costs $20 per person/night.
+Camping within Kauai state parks costs $20 per campsite per night for Hawaiian residents and $30 per campsite per night (up to 10 people) for non-residents.
+The only exception is camping within the Na’Pali Coast State Park on the Kalalau Trail, which costs $35 per person/night for non-residents.

 There are three excellent state parks to explore with camping options.
 If county campgrounds are not your cup of tea, the state park campgrounds are safe, spacious, and usually more private.
-Permits can be obtained in person at 3060 Elwa Street (room 306) at the Department of Home Lands or book ahead.
+Permits can be obtained with the Forestry and Wildlife Division and book ahead.

 State Parks for Camping in Kauai